Help is on the way to those hit hardest by pandemic in San Francisco

 The services will be offered in multiple languages.
 According to Breed, the hub is much needed in the neighborhood as it continues to experience some of the highest COVID-19 case numbers amid a citywide surge.

-Latinos account for 45 percent of all of the city’s cases while only representing 15 percent of the overall city populations.
+Latinos account for 45 percent of all of the city’s cases while only representing 15 percent of the overall city population.
 In the Bayview, however, Latinos make up over 20 percent of residents.

-“Throughout our city’s response to COVID, we wanted to focus on equity.
-We wanted to make sure we were reaching the communities that have been hardest hit,” Breed said.
-“It was very challenging at first, when the city wasn’t doing what it needed to do, especially for the Latino community and its residents in the southeast part of the city.”

 Supervisor Shamann Walton, whose supervisorial district includes the Bayview, said making sure the needs of Latinos in his district were being met is crucial in the city’s COVID-19 prevention efforts.